LottePitcher/open-source-umbraco-cloud/Readme.md

 I'm using this public GitHub repository as the "working" directory for that project: all development on the site should be done here, not committed directly to the Cloud git repo.
 There's a GitHub Action that, fingers crossed, gets everything it needs from GitHub Secrets to push to Cloud and update the live site!

+*BTW I've written [this blog post](https://dev.to/lottepitcher/open-sourcing-an-umbraco-cloud-site-mjj) explaining how I set all this up in case you want to give it a go yourself.*

-I'd love people to try running the site locally and contributing back - see the steps below.
+But first we'd love people to try running the site locally and contributing back - see the steps below.
 Would a workflow like this enable the community to contribute to the new Umbraco Community site that we're currently building on Cloud?

-I'll post a link to a blog on how I set all this up in case you want to do the same (when I've written it 😉).
-But for now you just need some contribution instructions!

 ## Working Locally